boeing23/rdx23/icon_setup_instructions.md

-# Setting up the Car Icon as ChalBe Favicon
+# Setting up the Car Icon as ChalBeyy Favicon

-Follow these steps to update the ChalBe favicon with the provided car icon:
+Follow these steps to update the ChalBeyy favicon with the provided car icon:

 ## Step 1: Save the Image